adonisjs/v6-docs/content/docs/auth/introduction.md

 # Authentication

 AdonisJS ships with a robust and secure authentication system you can use to log in and authenticate users of your application.
-Be it a server-rendered application, an SPA client, or a mobile app, you can setup authentication for all of them.
+Be it a server-rendered application, a SPA client, or a mobile app, you can set up authentication for all of them.

 The authentication package is built around **guards** and **providers**.

 - Guards are end-to-end implementations of a specific login type.
 For example, the `session` guard allows you to authenticate users using cookies and session.
-Whereas the `opaque_tokens` guard allows you to authenticate clients using tokens.
+Meanwhile, the `access_tokens` guard allows you to authenticate clients using tokens.

 - Providers are used to look up users and tokens from a database.
 You can either use the inbuilt providers or implement your own.